joshuapearson/tucson-josh/content/posts/clickhouse-joins/index.md

 for the fields in each table.
 With just these few new concepts in hand it's easy to start building systems that handle huge data loads with shockingly fast response times.
-Unfortunately, the familiar SQL interface to this tool can draw an unsuspecting user into a performance trap that can cause queries to run hundreds or thousands of times slower than they should.
+Unfortunately, the familiar SQL interface to this tool can draw an unsuspecting user into a performance trap that can cause queries to run far slower than they should.

 The culprit here, as I'm sure you'll have deduced from the title, is the `JOIN` operation.
 This essential component of SQL needs to be handled carefully in